 “Now the fruit of righteousness is sown in peace by those who make peace.”

-We best understand this difficult verse in the light of verse sixteen that sets forth the thesis that envy and self-seeking brings confusion and every evil work.
+We best understand this difficult verse in the light of verse sixteen that sets forth the thesis that envy and self-seeking bring confusion and every evil work.
 Bad seed produces bad fruit.
 Verse 17 shows the value of divine wisdom.
-In verse 18, good seed produces good fruit.
+In verse 18, the good seed produces good fruit.